abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

 We see how the possibilities conflicting with the fixed values are removed.
-We also see how some of the non-fixed cells turn into fixed ones as all of their other possible values are eliminated.
+We also see how some of the non-fixed cells turn into fixed ones as all their other possible values get eliminated.

 This simple strategy follows directly from the constraints of Sudoku.
 But, are there more complex strategies which are implied indirectly?